BillyDavies1122/Hit238-Billy/README.md

 # This is Billy Davies HIT238 repository
 This repository contains both assignments I've completed and any weekly work I've finished/started.
 ## Some information about me.
-- Im 23 years old and was born in Birmingham England
+- I'm 23 years old and was born in Birmingham England
 - Studying Bachelor of software Engineer in my second year
 - Lived in Australia/Darwin for 12 years
 - Enjoy programming